 Yale-NUS College is independent of Yale University, but the relationship between the two institutions is collaborative, supportive and mutually enriching.
 Yale faculty and administrative leaders have been active in helping to conceptualise the unique emphasis of the College on reframing the liberal arts and sciences for a more global context.
 They have also participated directly in the recruitment of faculty and senior administrators, and been openly enthusiastic about bringing some of Yale-NUS’ curricular and extracurricular innovations back to Yale.

 In addition, many Yale faculty visit the College to teach courses and give guest lectures in disciplines that cut across the arts, humanities, and social and natural sciences.
-Yale-NUS students have opportunities to study at Yale University in New Haven and participate in a variety of creative collaborative degree programmes, such as five-year concurrent degree programmes with the Yale School of Forestry and Environmental Studies and the Yale School of Public Health.
+Yale-NUS students have opportunities to study at Yale University in New Haven and participate in a variety of creative collaborative degree programmes, such as five-year concurrent degree/special programmes with the Yale School of the Environment and the Yale School of Public Health.
 Consulting Yale faculty continue to be involved in the further development and refinement of the Yale-NUS curriculum.
 A separate Faculty Advisory Committee, composed of Yale professors, advises the President of Yale on the progress of Yale-NUS.